Gold Coast Suns: Home ground

 The seating capacity was temporarily upgraded to 40,000 as part of the Gold Coast's successful bid to host the 2018 Commonwealth Games.

 While the Suns have played most of their home games at Metricon Stadium, there have been several times when the club has played home games away from Carrara.
 In 2011, the club had to find a temporary home ground as the redevelopment ran into the 2011 AFL season.
 The Suns elected to use the Gabba for their first three home games of the 2011 season.
 The Gabba was again used in 2018 AFL season as Carrara was being prepared for the 2018 Commonwealth Games.
-In that season, they also played a home game in Cairns at Cazaly's Stadium, Perth at Optus Stadium and played the second of their home games in Shanghai at Jiangwan Stadium.
+In round 16 of 2014, the Stadium was sold out for the first time for a match between the suns and Collingwood.
+In the 2016 AFL Season, they played a home game in Cairns at Cazaly's Stadium, Perth at Optus Stadium and played the second of their home games in Shanghai at Jiangwan Stadium.
 This was following the club hosting the first-ever AFL game outside Australia or New Zealand in 2017 in Shanghai.

 The club took a home game to their academy zone, Townsville at Riverway Stadium in 2019 before signing a deal with AFL Northern Territory to play a home game in their new academy zone Darwin at TIO Stadium from 2020 to 2024.
 The match scheduled for Darwin in 2021 was moved however due to COVID-19 and was played as a Suns home game at the Sydney Cricket Ground.
 In late June, all 18 AFL clubs relocated to Victoria due to various lockdowns due to COVID-19.
 This resulted in many games being relocated including a Thursday night home game from Metricon Stadium to Marvel Stadium.
 Brisbane Lions 'hosted' a game at Metricon Stadium against St Kilda as Greater Brisbane was still considered a red zone under Victorian COVID rules.